California DBO is now the Department of Financial Protection and Innovation (DFPI)

 An attorney that represents you or your company in an administrative securities enforcement case, can only be effective if that attorney is also a securities compliance lawyer, who is knowledgeable in SEC, FINRA, and DBO securities regulations.
 Similarly, an attorney that represents you or your company in an administrative lending enforcement case, can only be effective if that attorney is also a lending compliance lawyer, who is knowledgeable in DBO, CFPB, FTC, and other applicable agencies’ lending regulations.
 A general administrative lawyer that defends all types of California licensees (nurses, healthcare professionals, contractors, barbers, cosmetologists, locksmiths, manicurists, etc.) is highly unlikely to also practice regularly lending, securities, and financial services laws.
 Being familiar with the procedural aspects of the Office of Administrative Hearings and court procedures such as writ of mandamus is only one aspect of effective administrative representation.
 The other aspect that is even more important is deep knowledge and experience of the substantive law that governs the specific license or area of regulation such as securities and lending laws.

 Unlike other California license defense law firms, our concentration is only in the lending, financial, and real estate industries.
 We not only litigate administrative cases before the California Office of Administrative Hearings, but we also assist lending, securities, financial, and real estate practitioners to obtain their licenses and comply with the applicable licensing laws.
 We also draft contracts, disclosures, and ancillary documents in compliance with licensing and other applicable real estate, lending, securities, and financial laws on a regular basis.
 It is important that the attorney that represents your company in administrative hearings is knowledgeable in the substantive laws that govern your license and industry, including, without limitation, state and federal lending, financial, real estate, corporate and securities laws.
 The LAW OFFICES OF ALAN ABERGEL, P.C. is knowledgeable and experienced in lending, financial, real estate, corporate, and securities laws.
 We represent DBO and DRE licensees and unlicensed companies and individuals who are accused of conducting business without a license.
-We also represent companies and individuals who are accused by DBO of violating securities laws including the California Corporate Securities Law of 1968.
+We also represent companies and individuals who are accused by Department of Financial Protection and Innovation (DFPI) [formerly, DBO] of violating securities laws including the California Corporate Securities Law of 1968.